railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/5_13_Manufacturing_production.rst

 You define two Bills of Materials for the same cabinet.
 To distinguish between them, you will define to properties in the same group: manual assembly and production line assembly.
 On the quotation, the salesperson will have the possibility of indicating the method of manufacture he wants on each order line, depending on the quantities and the lead time requested by the customer.

-.. tip:: **Definition** *Bills of Materials and substitute products*
+.. note:: Bills of Materials and substitute products

-    In some software, you use the term 'substitute' for this principle of configurable properties in a Bill of Materials.
+    In some software, you use the term *substitute* for this principle of configurable properties in a Bill of Materials.

 By putting a Bill of Materials on its own line, you can also implement substitute products.
 You set the Bill of Materials to type 'Assembly' to make the substitution transparent and for Open ERP not to propose an intermediate production order.